 - 1. Each child is treated with respect and concern for their developmental needs.
 Guidance and discipline are positive, productive, non-punitive, and appropriate to the situation and to each child's individual development.
 Behavior Support Plans will be developed and individualized based on the needs of the child.
 Support Team meetings will be held to discuss each child's plan.
 DIR and ABA principles underlie all classroom activities based on each student's individual needs. - 2.
 Combined with Social Emotional curriculum, ALC staff use the principles of Safety Care De-escalation Training with "Help, Prompt and Wait" strategies to respond to and redirect behaviors.
 Differential reinforcement will also be used to reduce challenging behavior by teaching and reinforcing other, more desirable behaviors. - 3.
 There will be no cruel, harsh, or unusual punishment. - 4.
 No child will be isolated from their classroom as a form of discipline. - 5.
-In case of physical aggression, teachers will attempt to de-escalate, redirect, block, and may remove the other children from the immediate area for their safety.
-Teachers may restrain aggressor for the safety of those involved but no form of physical punishment or physical restraint will ever be used for any other reason.
-If restrain is needed, the parent(s)/guardian(s) will be notified on the day of the incident. - 6.
+In case of physical aggression, teachers will attempt to de-escalate, redirect, block, and may remove the other children from the immediate area for their safety - 6.
 Discipline will never be imposed for failure to eat or for toileting accidents. - 7.
 No child will be humiliated, shamed, frightened, or verbally abused. - 8.
 No discipline technique will ever be delegated to another child. - 9.
 In our program we prefer to use phrases that are more positive and redirect the child, rather than using "NO." - 10.
 Children are not permitted to hit each other on Abilities First property nor are parent(s)/guardian(s) permitted to spank, slap, or verbally abuse children at the center. - 11.
 The teachers may consult with the child's family about issues that are occurring at our center and encourage families to discuss any problems they are having at home.
 It is very important for us to work together for the benefit of the children.
 These issues will also be addressed during home visits.
 When children display a pattern of dangerous or very dangerous behavior(s) that threaten or cause harm to others, our center will implement our Procedure to Promote Positive Behavior (see pg.
 15).